gadget-framework/gadget2/docs/userguide.md

 install without MPI.
 Now you should open a console window and navigate to the folder where you saved Gadget.
-Now you can simply type make in the console and the program should be compiled and you get an executable, let’s assume it’s called gadget-PARA.
+Now you can simply type make in the console and the program should be compiled and you get an executable, let's assume it's called gadget-PARA.
 Now paramin is dependent on some Gadget objects, so you now need to type the following in the console: